Jarramali Camp

 We walk to breathtaking galleries of Quinkan rock art tucked under overhanging ledges of million-year-old sandstone.

-When the sun goes down, we light the fire and the playlist is all didgeridoo.
+As the sun goes down, the light on the chasm turns into a golden curtain.
+We light the fire and the playlist is all didgeridoo.
 He’s a man of surprises.

-Stay with Jenny and Harold at the Laura Motel; they pretty much run the place when it comes to a bed for the night, shop supplies and even some afternoon entertainment watching Harold feeding a hundred galahs every day on the main street.
-He'll also look after your refuelling if you’re desperate; just ring and organise it well before you get there.
-Stroll over to the pub for meals and a beer with whoever is the demographic travelling through this tiny Cape York town today.
+Back in town, stay with Jenny and Harold at the Laura Motel; they pretty much run the place when it comes to a bed for the night, shop supplies and even some afternoon entertainment watching Harold feeding a hundred galahs every day on the main street.
+He’ll also look after your refuelling if you’re desperate; just ring and organise it well before you get there.
+Stroll over to the pub for meals and a beer with whoever’s travelling through this tiny Cape York town today.

 Leaving Laura, you can head west to the Gulf of Carpentaria coastline where it’s prime-time croc and crab country in the super relaxed town of Karumba.
 Otherwise, it’s a short but delightful flight east over the range to Cooktown – stay for a couple of nights and soak in the far north Queensland mood – it’s just good for the soul!